Pre-Veterinary Medicine

 Applicants are also encouraged to obtain work experience in the field of veterinary medicine.

 The list of courses above includes the recommended courses for application to the UIUC College of Veterinary Medicine.
-Specific admission requirements of other veterinary medical schools are listed on the VMCAS website.
-A comprehensive overview of the veterinary admission process is available in the Veterinary Medical School Admission Requirements (VSMSAR) publication.
-The VMSAR is published by the Association of American Veterinary Medical Colleges and may be ordered through the Purdue University Press.
+Specific admission requirements of other veterinary medical schools are listed in the Veterinary School Directory on the Association of American Veterinary Medical Colleges website.
+An overview of the veterinary admission process is also available on the Association of American Veterinary Medical Colleges website.

 Although the minimum requirement for application to the College of Veterinary Medicine at the University of Illinois Urbana-Champaign through "Plan B" is two years of college credit, few students are admitted at that point.
 Most students complete at least three years prior to application and earn a bachelor’s degree before matriculating.